fargol-sh/react-ecommerce-app/README.md

-# Awesome E-Commerce App 👛🛍️
+# React E-Commerce App 👛🛍️

-Welcome to the Awesome E-Commerce App!
+Welcome to the react E-Commerce App!
 This is a project that I've built using modern technologies to showcase my skills in web development.
 The app allows users to explore and purchase a variety of products in a seamless and user-friendly manner.

 ## Table of Contents
 - [Features](#features)